 * Stocks slip after S&P suffers biggest loss since April

-* US dollar well supported on speculation of early Fed rate rise
+* US dollar well supported on speculation of early Fed rate

 * Global manufacturing surveys, US payrolls loom large